krzemienski/awesome-from-stars/README.md

 * [Eyevinn/ottmeasure](https://github.com/Eyevinn/ottmeasure): A simple http proxy to monitor and measure your OTT consumption
 * [willowtreeapps/ouroboros](https://github.com/willowtreeapps/ouroboros): Infinitely scrolling carousel for tvOS
 * [outline/outline](https://github.com/outline/outline): The fastest knowledge base for growing teams.
 Beautiful, realtime collaborative, feature packed, and markdown compatible.
-* [Jigsaw-Code/outline-apps](https://github.com/Jigsaw-Code/outline-apps): Outline clients, developed by Jigsaw.
-The Outline clients use the popular Shadowsocks protocol, and lean on the Cordova and Electron frameworks to support Windows, Android / ChromeOS, Linux, iOS and macOS.
+* [Jigsaw-Code/outline-apps](https://github.com/Jigsaw-Code/outline-apps): Outline Client and Manager, developed by Jigsaw.
+Outline Manager makes it easy to create your own VPN server.
+Outline Client lets you share access to your VPN with anyone in your network, giving them access to the free and open internet.
-* [Jigsaw-Code/outline-server](https://github.com/Jigsaw-Code/outline-server): Outline Manager, developed by Jigsaw.
-The Outline Manager application creates and manages Outline servers, powered by Shadowsocks.
-It uses the Electron framework to offer support for Windows, macOS and Linux.
+* [Jigsaw-Code/outline-server](https://github.com/Jigsaw-Code/outline-server): Outline Server, developed by Jigsaw.
+The Outline Server is a proxy server that runs a Shadowsocks instance and provides a REST API for access key management.
 * [vectordotdev/outside-cli](https://github.com/vectordotdev/outside-cli): A CLI app that gives you the weather forecast
 * [AirenSoft/OvenMediaEngine](https://github.com/AirenSoft/OvenMediaEngine): OvenMediaEngine (OME) is a Sub-Second Latency Live Streaming Server with Large-Scale and High-Definition. #WebRTC #LLHLS
 * [AirenSoft/OvenPlayer](https://github.com/AirenSoft/OvenPlayer): OvenPlayer is JavaScript-based LLHLS and WebRTC Player for OvenMediaEngine.